duinomaker/HexoBlog/source/SICP/exercises/2-1/index.md

 ## Exercise 2.3

-Denote a rectangle with its size (i.e. width and height), and, in consideration for further extensibility, with its origin point and rotation.
+Denote a rectangle with its size (i.e., width and height), and, in consideration for further extensibility, with its origin point and rotation.

     (define (make-rect width height origin rotation)
       (cons (make-size width height)